Thought Leadership

 With BNPL services, cryptocurrencies, and currency conversion questions, there’s a need for PSD2 to be updated so that it would offer all European countries a comprehensive guide on how to oversee their finances.

 Of course, there’s a good chance that this time around, the process will be much faster than what we saw for PSD2.
-However, both implementation and being written into legislation are not simple processes, so it will be at least three years after it becomes a part of EU law before companies around European Economic Areas (EEA) are obliged to comply with it fully.
+However, both implementation and being written into legislation are not simple processes.
+But as soon as PSD3 becomes a part of the EU, companies around European Economic Areas (EEA) will be obliged to comply with it fully.

-Banks, financial institutions, and payment processors will be advised to start looking into ways to adapt their systems as soon as the PSD3 goes through all the legislative processes within the member countries.
+Banks, financial institutions, and payment processors are advised to start looking into ways to adapt their systems to be ready when the PSD3 goes through all the legislative processes within the member countries.

 The appropriate bodies of the European Commission (EC) will review the answers from consultation sessions and additional findings before they draft PSD3, which is expected to be in early to mid-2023.